Aimee Lou Wood: Personal life

 Wood resides in South East London.
 She was in a relationship with her Sex Education co-star Connor Swindells, who portrays Adam Groff in the series, from January 2019 to March 2020.

 Wood has spoken about her struggles with body image, saying in a 2020 interview with Glamour, "I have suffered with body dysmorphia my whole life.
 I remember before the first sex scene, I thought, 'Right, okay.
 I'll start eating salads every day,' and I just didn't.
 That was such a turning point for me, making that decision to go, 'Actually, I'm not going to alter how my body looks before this scene because this is how my body looks.'"
 Wood has shared how British model Georgia May Jagger's role as the face of Rimmel London in 2009 helped her build self-confidence and embrace her distinctive teeth, a feature that had made her a target of bullying.
 "Georgia Jagger did 'get the London look' and she had the gap teeth, that was a huge moment.
 I thought 'No, I am going to put red lipstick on and I am going to draw attention to it.'"

 In an April 2025 interview with The Sunday Times, Wood revealed she had been diagnosed with ADHD a few years prior in addition to "autistic traits", and was advised to seek a formal autism assessment.

-Advocacy
+Activism

 Wood is vocal about a number of political issues online, saying she does not fear the backlash she receives for it.
 In light of the 2023 Gaza war, Wood was one of over two thousand to sign an Artists for Palestine letter calling for a ceasefire and accusing Western governments of "not only tolerating war crimes but aiding and abetting them."
 She has signed the Artists4Ceasefire letter addressed to then U.S. President Joe Biden, and a 2025 pledge to boycott Israeli film institutions "implicated in genocide and apartheid".

 Wood is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.